encodingx/binary/README.md

 Encoding and decoding binary formats in Go should be a matter of attaching tags to struct fields and calling `Marshal()`/`Unmarshal()`, in the same fashion as JSON (un)marshalling familiar to many Go developers.
+This module is meant to be imported in lieu of `encoding/binary`.
+Exported variables, types and functions of the standard library package pass through and are available as if that package had been imported.

 ```go
 package main